Christopher-Schulze/crPipeline/docs/Environment.md

 The backend API always serves metrics at `/metrics` on its regular port.

 ### Secret Management
 Run `scripts/generate_secrets.sh` to create `backend/.env.prod` with random credentials.
-Update it with your production endpoints and load it on startup with `source backend/.env.prod`.
+Pass `--k8s --apply` to create and apply a Kubernetes secret automatically.
+Update the generated file with your production endpoints and load it on startup with `source backend/.env.prod`.

 ### Frontend Variables
 Frontend builds can consume environment variables prefixed with `VITE_`.